The Left in the European Parliament: Background and establishment

-In 1995, the enlargement of the European Union led to the creation of the Nordic Green Left (NGL) group of parties.
-The NGL merged with the Confederal Group of the European United Left (GUE) on 6 January 1995, forming the Confederal Group of the European United Left/Nordic Green Left.
-The NGL suffix was added to the name of the expanded group at the insistence of Swedish and Finnish MEPs.
-The group initially consisted of MEPs from the Finnish Left Alliance, the Swedish Left Party, the Danish Socialist People's Party, the United Left of Spain (including the Spanish Communist Party), the Synaspismos of Greece, the French Communist Party, the Portuguese Communist Party, the Communist Party of Greece, and the Communist Refoundation Party of Italy.

-In 1998 Ken Coates, an MEP expelled from the UK Labour Party and who co-founded the Independent Labour Network, joined the group.
+In the 1994 European Parliament election, the EUL elected 28 MEPs, down from the 42 of 1989.
+After the election, a grouping of the parties to the left of social democracy began.
+In 1995, the enlargement of the EU led to the creation of the Nordic Green Left Alliance.
+The NGLA merged with the Confederal Group of the European United Left (CGUE) on 6 January 1995, forming the Confederal Group of the European United Left/Nordic Green Left (GUE/NGL).
+Having rose to 34 MEPs, the NGL suffix was added to the name of the expanded group at the insistence of Finnish and Swedish MEPs, and highlights its Scandinavian tradition with left-wing environmentalist groups.
+The group initially consisted of MEPs from the SF (Denmark), the Finnish Left Alliance (VAS), the PCF (France), the SYN and KKE (Greece), the Communist Refoundation Party (PRC, Italy), the PCP (Portugal), the IU (including the Communist Party of Spain, PCE), and the Swedish Left Party (V).
+The first president of the group was the Spanish Alonso Puerta of IU.
+In 1998, Ken Coates, an MEP expelled from the British Labour Party and who co-founded the Independent Labour Network, joined the group.